scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 relevant for the classifier to perform best.
 In other words, we identify regions of the image the classifier is looking at.

-As Fig. :ref:`fig1` illustrates, the most relevant areas in an image for classifying for COVID-19 are areas containing bones over lung tissue which indicates a problem with that particular classifier.
+As Fig. :ref:`limefig` illustrates, the most relevant areas in an image for classifying for COVID-19 are areas containing bones over lung tissue which indicates a problem with that particular classifier.

 .. figure:: lime2.png

-   Example on how LIME helps to identify classification relevant areas of an image. :label:`fig1`
+   Example on how LIME helps to identify classification relevant areas of an image. :label:`limefig`

 AI Fairness and Bias
 --------------------